Komorebi-Innovations/.github/profile/README.md

   <img src="https://user-images.githubusercontent.com/25856410/239758418-91d3adc2-e7bc-4138-99b3-17a4d72e8213.JPG" width="300" />
 </p>

 Komorebi Innovations is an innovative fashion brand that recreates the beauty of nature.
-Our products are inspired by the Japanese phenomenon of 'Komorebi', which refers to the scattering of sunlight as it passes through the leaves of trees, creating a pattern of light and shadow.
+Our products are inspired by the Japanese phenomenon of **'Komorebi'**, which refers to the scattering of sunlight as it passes through the leaves of trees, creating a pattern of light and shadow.
 Our goal is to recreate this captivating interplay of light and shadow through our unique interactive designs.

+> 木漏れ日 (komorebi): This is a compound of 木 (ko, “tree”), 漏れ (more, “leaking, coming through”), and 日 (hi, “sun; sunlight”).
+The term refers to sunlight streaming through the trees.
+[木漏れ日 (komorebi) on Wiktionary](https://en.wiktionary.org/wiki/%E6%9C%A8%E6%BC%8F%E3%82%8C%E6%97%A5#:~:text=%E6%9C%A8%E6%BC%8F%E3%82%8C%E6%97%A5%20(komorebi)%3A%20sunlight%20streaming%20through%20the%20trees.)

 ## 2. Product Vision